liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Updated runbook with Claude client troubleshooting procedures
 - ✅ Identified conversation history storage gap and updated API contracts
 - ✅ Updated DynamoDB schema for comprehensive conversation storage
+- ✅ Implemented batch package with job processor, repository processor, and DynamoDB client
+- ✅ Added conversation formatting for storage in the batch package
+- ✅ Created test script for running the batch processor locally

 ## What Works